Isaac S. Hobbie (1820 – 1909)

 The Hobbies (Hobby) came from England to this country soon after 1620.
-At the age of eleven years Isaac moved with his parents to Irondequoit, NY where he was reared on a farm.
+At the age of eleven years, Isaac moved with his parents to Irondequoit, NY where he was reared on a farm.
 He was educated in the public schools of that town and of Rochester, and finished at Macedon Academy in Wayne County.
-At the age of twenty-one, he was elected town superintendent of schools of Irondequoit and served one term.
+At the age of 21, he was elected town superintendent of schools of Irondequoit and served one term.
 He taught school in Monroe County about eight years.
 In 1848, he married Emily Ayrault.
-They lived in Rochester where he was superintendent of public schools, on the Board of Education and involved in founding the Rochester Free Academy.
+They lived in Rochester, where he was superintendent of public schools, on the Board of Education, and involved in founding the Rochester Free Academy.

-He then engaged in the manufacture of water and gas pipe and the construction of water and gas works, having factories at Elmira and Tonawanda, N. Y. In 1865 he moved to Elmira, where he became an active member of the Young Men's Christian Association, of which he was president for several years.
-There he and his wife joined the Rev. Thomas K. Beecher's Congregational church, of which they are still members.
-In 1877 the two factories were consolidated and Mr. Hobbie removed to Tonawanda, where he continued business until 1886, when he withdrew,* being succeeded by Ayrault, Charlton & Co.
-He then moved to Fairport, Monroe County, where he has served as justice of the peace for four years.
+He then engaged in the manufacture of water and gas pipe and the construction of water and gas works, having factories at Elmira and Tonawanda, N. Y. In 1865, he moved to Elmira, where he became an active member of the Young Men's Christian Association, of which he was president for several years.
+There, he and his wife joined the Rev. Thomas K. Beecher's Congregational Church.
+In 1877, the two factories were consolidated, and Mr. Hobbie removed to Tonawanda, where he continued business until 1886, when he withdrew,* being succeeded by Ayrault, Charlton & Co.
+He then moved to Fairport, Monroe County, where he served as justice of the peace for four years.

-In 1850 he became a charter member of Company L, Rochester City Dragoons, of the 54th Regiment, and remained with that organization until its disbandment after the Civil War, being at the time the only one in continuous connection and having served as captain for several years.
-During the Rebellion the regiment volunteered its services and was sent to Elmira, where it did guard duty.
+In 1850, he became a charter member of Company L, Rochester City Dragoons, of the 54th Regiment, and remained with that organization until its disbandment after the Civil War, being at the time the only one in continuous connection and having served as captain for several years.
+During the Rebellion, the regiment volunteered its services and was sent to Elmira, where it did guard duty.
 Mr. Hobbie also manifested his patriotism for the Union cause by actively recruiting men for the service.
-Another important event in his career, should be recorded, as it places him among the foremost benefactors of the time.
+This places him among the foremost benefactors of the time.

 Mr. and Mrs. Hobbie had three children, by whom they had eight grandchildren (1904).
 Their children were John A., of Tonawanda, Alice Emily (Mrs. Charles C. Roosa), and Dr. George S., of Buffalo.
 Their sons were prominently connected with the well-known Buffalo Asthmatic Institute.

 * Hobbie’s son John worked in his father’s business, per Elmira Star-Gazette 10.4.1909.
-It is interesting that the new firms name is Ayrault, Charlton & Company.
-Miles Ayrault, Emily’s younger brother was living in Tonawanda in 1904 per Monroe Cty Mail article of 12.1.1904.
+It is interesting that the new firm's name is Ayrault, Charlton & Company.
+Miles Ayrault, Emily’s younger brother was living in Tonawanda in 1904 per the Monroe County Mail article of 12.1.1904.

 Landmarks of Monroe County, by E. M. Moore, M. D 1895